fossabot/rfcs/text/0000-extract-extender.md

 [alternatives]: #alternatives

 - What other designs have been considered?
-  - We thought about NOT moving the extender binary, but this would
+  - We thought about NOT moving the extender binary to a new image, but this would
     - Probably increase the size of the lifecycle image (currently about 30 MB)
     - Not solve the problem of the lifecycle image getting flagged by vulnerability scanners (at least for the period of time when we are relying on the old kaniko implementation)
       - Though, if we're still packing the extender into builders, builders are still going to get flagged
-      - Delivering the new extender binary as a separate tarball & image would make it easier for platforms to prohibit the use of extensions by excluding the extender binary from builders, but that is beyond the scope of this RFC
+      - Delivering the new extender binary as a separate tarball & image would make it easier for platforms that don't support extensions to exclude the extender binary from builders, but that is beyond the scope of this RFC
-    - This would actually be the quickest and easiest to deliver, and would require no changes from platforms, so we should consider it
+    - Keeping the extender in the lifecycle image (as a separate binary, not a symlink) would be quick and easy to deliver, and would require no changes from platforms, so we should consider it
   - We could fork kaniko and continue to use it as the dockerfile applier.
-Maybe it wouldn't be too hard to maintain, especially if we rip out the parts that we're not using.
+Maybe it wouldn't be too hard to maintain, especially if we rip out the parts that we're not using
 - Why is this proposal the best?
 Maybe it's not the best, I don't know!
 Let's discuss
 - What is the impact of not doing this?
 Risk of the lifecycle becoming outdated & insecure